carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 ## CWL single step workflow

-Next we will be using the RNA-seq data for our first CWL workflow.
-The first step of the RNA-seq process is quality control of the RNA reads using `fastqc`.
+Next the RNA-seq data will be used for the first CWL workflow.
+The first step of RNA-sequensing analysis is a quality control of the RNA reads using `fastqc`.
-This tool is already available for us to use so we don't have to write a tool descriptor for it.
+This tool is already available for to use so there is no need to write a tool descriptor.

-First we create our workflow file: `rna_seq_workflow.cwl`.
+This is the workflow file (`rna_seq_workflow.cwl`).

 __rna_seq_workflow.cwl__
 ~~~